Brandan-PL/Ascii-Grub-Theme/README.md

 4. Follow the installer steps

-    It will ask you for your user password because it is necessary for accessing the GRUB files.
+    You will be prompted for your user password as it is required to access the GRUB files.

 5. Done ;)

 ## Problems or sugestions

-Feel free to open an issue if you find a problem or have any sugestions.
+Feel free to open an issue if you find any problems or have any sugestions.